 - 1. High school students will be eligible to take courses during the fall, spring, or summer semesters to earn college credit. - 2.
 Eligible students may be permitted to enroll at campuses or online to take one or more courses for which the student may earn high school credit, post-secondary credit, or both. - 3.
 Under ECCP, the costs of the courses are shared among the school, the state, and in some cases the student's family. - 4.
 Return the ECCP Application to your counselor at least 5 days prior to the official due date of either March 1st for participation in the following summer or fall semesters, or October 1st for the spring semester. - 5.
-After you return your application to the pupil services office, we will attach an official high school transcript, comment on the uniqueness of the course(s) you have selected and forward everything to the school board for their approval. - 6.
-You will receive your copy of the ECCP application back from the school board with a cover letter indicating approval for credit and tuition payment or not.
-This only confirms that you have been approved.
-You will have to take further steps to actually register for the course(s).
+The student will receive a copy of the ECCP application back from the School Board with a cover letter indicating approval for credit and tuition payment or not.
+The student then will need to take further steps to register for the course(s) with the college.